Laptop/Camera Checkout Policy

 Only one laptop or digital camera may be checked out by an individual at any given time.

 Designated laptops may be checked out for up to four hours of in-library use only (excluding the Extended Studies Area, during the hours when the main part of the library is open).
-All other laptops are available for 24-hour loan and outside of FLITE.

 The borrower must provide a name, FerrisID barcode number, and signature on the Equipment Checkout Agreement form, thereby agreeing